Inclusive Thermodynamics of Computational Machines: Discussion

 In contrast, the second process is a free relaxation of the bath under the Hamiltonian whose Boltzmann distribution is the initial distribution of the states of the bath.
 That relaxation takes the distribution $P_\tau(v_\tau)$ to the initial distribution over bath states without any change to the Hamiltonian.
 The distribution of values of the EP during the reinitialization is given by subtracting the random variable of the work required in the first process from the random variable of the work extracted in the second process.
 In general, that distribution will differ from the distribution of values of $\sigma$, calculated above.
-This is true despite the fact that the expected EP in the forward process must exactly cancel the expected EP in the reinitialization process (since the sequence of reinitialization after a forward process results in the exact same distribution over states of the joint system).
+This is true despite the fact that the expected EP in the forward process must exactly cancel the expected EP in the reinitialization process, since the sequence of reinitialization after a forward process results in the exact same distribution over states of the joint system.
+We refer the reader to \cref{sec:app_33} and \cref{sec:app_44} for more comments on this.

+Finally, it is important to note that while DFAs and HMMs are closely related mathematically, their inclusive thermodynamic properties are quite different.
+Mathematically, HMMs are somewhat related to what in computer science are called ``automata groups’’, and are called ``information ratchets in \cite{DavidWolpertSTComputation}.
+However again, this has no implications for how the inclusive thermodynamics of HMMs is related to analyses in the literature based on CTMCs for the thermodynamics of automata groups.
+So in particular, our HMM results do not apply to the information ratchets considered in detail in \cite{Boyd2017}.